RuliLG/RuliLG/README.md

 These are some of my side projects:

 - [OpenGraphr](https://opengraphr.com/): Open Graph debugging tool and easy API
+- [Tailgraph](https://tailgraph.com/): Free Open Graph image generation tool using TailwindCSS
-- [#myBusiness | Toda una web desde 14.95€ al mes](https://my-business.es/): Tailormade websites from less than 15€ / month.
+- [#myBusiness](https://my-business.es/): Tailormade websites from less than 15€ / month.
 No permanence.
-- [Tailgraph](https://tailgraph.com/): Free Open Graph image generation tool using TailwindCSS

 ### 📪 How to reach me
 You can reach out to me on [my website](https://raullg.com/) or at my email [hi@raullg.com](mailto:hi@raullg.com).